goldburger/random-world-explorer/README.md

 * debugging of skybox code

 #### Zoe (Zhaoyuan) Xi
-* in charge of all things environmental and purty :3
+* in charge of all things environmental
 * generated the terrain + skybox
 * created the triangle strips mesh used to generate the terrain
-* randomly generated the terrain's height using Ken Perlin's simplex noise algorithm
+* randomly generated the terrain's height using Ken Perlin's simplex noise algorithm.
+Resources used: ([1](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf)) and ([2](https://gist.github.com/banksean/304522))
 * texturized the environment via linear and mipmap filters
 * implemented the surrounding skybox to encompass the player, camera, and terrain
 * created the skybox via cube mapping (environmental mapping); kudos to Matt for helping me debug the cubebox code
-* found the images used to generate the skybox: http://www.custommapmakers.org/skyboxes.php
+* found the [images](http://www.custommapmakers.org/skyboxes.php) used to generate the skybox
 * used Youtube and stressed a lot to learn about terrain and skybox generation ahaha.
-Highly recommend ThinMatrix's GameDev Youtube channel for future CS 174A students :)
+Highly recommend [ThinMatrix's] (https://www.youtube.com/user/ThinMatrix/playlists) GameDev Youtube channel for future CS 174A students :)

 #### Shobhit Garg
 * blah blah